diyjac/SDC-P5/README.md

 #### 3.3.7 Vehicle Leaving

 The vehicle may go into this state when it is leaving the scene by going behind our vehicle or moving beyond our visual range in front.
 The vehicle goes to this state whenever the **Vehicle Tracking** class notice that the vehicle appears to be going behind our vehicle in the back, or disappearing from view in the front.
-The noticeable visual in this state is the red border around the vehicle visual and the status 'Vehicle Leaning'.
+The noticeable visual in this state is the red border around the vehicle visual and the status 'Vehicle Leaving'.

 ![Vehicle Leaving](./output_images/vehicle-leaving.png)